koher/try-swift-2016/slides.md

 ### Marked Propagation

-^ (14:49, 0:17) I also worried about untyped `throws`.
+^ (14:49, 0:20) I also worried about untyped `throws`.

-^ We can't specify types of errors with `throws` so far.
-I think it's reasonable as well as for _results_.
+^ We can't specify types of errors with a `throws` clause so far.
+Although it seems unsafe, I think it's reasonable for the same reason as for _result types_.
 What I was worried about was another thing.

 ```swift
 // [ Swift ]